Joe Panos: Pro football

-Panos was drafted by the Eagles with the 77th pick in the third round of the 1994 NFL Draft.
+Panos was selected by the Eagles with the 77th pick in the third round of the 1994 NFL draft.
 He played in the NFL for 6 years.
 During his time with the Philadelphia Eagles and the Buffalo Bills he played in 83 games and he started 56 games.
 He had 17 penalties over his NFL career.
-He is now a sports agent with Athletes First, Panos represents Green Bay Packers quarterback Aaron Rodgers and linebacker Clay Matthews, among other NFL players.
+He is now a sports agent with Athletes First, Panos represents former Green Bay Packers quarterback Aaron Rodgers and linebacker Clay Matthews, among other NFL players.

 Personal life

 Panos was married to Michelle; together they have 3 kids.
 George is a scout for Houston, and Alex plays football at St. Thomas University in Minnesota.
 Their youngest child, Olivia is in college at the University of Wisconsin Madison.